tawanaj/tawanaj.github.io/_posts/2024-09-20-gratitude.markdown

  <h3 style="display: flex; justify-content: center;">*****</h3>

 Idk about you but I am looking forward to the weekend.
-I will be lifting extra heavy :weight_lifting_woman: in the gym tonight, hanging with friends, hiking, having yummy food and enjoying the life that I have been given.
+I will be lifting extra heavy :weight_lifting_woman: in the gym tonight, hanging with friends, having a costco hot dog and enjoying the life that I have been given.

 What will you be doing this weekend?